dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## 1 - Getting started with threejs and canvas for textures

 In this post I will be going over a lot of source code examples that have to do with using canvas elements as a way to create textures to be used to skin one more more mesh objects in the javaScript library known as threejs.
 This is then not any [kind of getting started type post with threejs](/2018/04/04/threejs-getting-started/), or javaScript in general.
 However in this section I will be going over the basics of using canvas to create a texture before getting into some more advanced examples involving the basic material, standard material and so forth.
 I will also be going over a few other things that you should be up to speed with at this point before continuing.

-It is impotent to note that the properties of materials will differ from one to another, the basic material does not do anything with light but other materials do.
-For example in the standard material I would want to use the emissive property of the material to define a texture that will always emit light even if there is not light source.

 ### 1.1 - Start With just a quick canvas element and drawing to the 2d context